Oaxaca en la historia y en el mito: José María Morelos Pérez y Pavón (1765-1815) and Democratic Ideas

 Morelos wears a red bandana in two images in the mural.
 Some suggest that the bandana mitigated his migraines.
-While in Oaxaca, Morelos developed his thoughts about independence, justice and the future of Mexico.
+Red headgear also connotes a "bonnet rouge" or Phrygian cap which has been associated with many liberal insurgent movements.
+While in Oaxaca, Morelos developed his thoughts about independence, justice and the future of Mexico, resulting in a constitutional document, called Sentimientos de la Nación.
 In the image below, he holds a copy of the Constitution of Apatzingán.
 (The official title as indicated in the mural is Decreto Constitucional para la Libertad de la América Mexicana.)

 The commemorative plaque, posted in the Zócalo of Oaxaca just south of the Palacio de Gobierno, proclaims that, Morelos sowed the seeds of Mexican democracy in Oaxaca during the War of Independence.

 Vicente Ramón Guerrero Saldaña (1782-1831)

 The image below of Vicente Guerrero replicates one of the most famous paintings of him.
 However other images exist of Guerrero that are far less flattering.
-And one should not assume that the images by Arturo García Bustos, like other images of historical characters painted by Bustos, are true representation.
-However, the images used in the mural closely reflect popular depictions of this history maker and others.
+And one should not assume that the images by Arturo García Bustos, like other images of historical characters painted by Bustos, are true representations of what a photograph would reveal.
+However, the images used in the mural closely reflect popular depictions of this history maker, Vicente Guerrero and others.

 Guerrero's father was Afro-Mexican and his mother indigenous, making Vicente Guerrero, Mexico's only afro-mestizo president.
 During the War of Independence, Guerrero became a military leader, and he was one of the few to escape execution during the war.
-After the war, in 1831, he was executed at Cuilápam de Guerrero, just 10 kilometers from Oaxaca where he had been tried.
+After the war, in 1831, he was executed at Cuilápam de Guerrero, just 10 kilometers from Oaxaca where he had been tried for treason.
 This happened, after he had been president of Mexico for only eight months.

 Afro-Mexicans played an important role in the War of Independence.
-Below President Vicente Guerrero points out a proclamation abolishing slavery on September 16, 1829, one of his crowning achievements.
+Below, in a scene from the mural, President Vicente Guerrero points out a proclamation abolishing slavery on September 16, 1829, one of his crowning achievements.
 Slavery formally ended in 1837 in Mexico.

-Note that in the image above that the tower behind Guerrero bears a strong resemblance to those of the Ex-monastery of Santiago in Cuilapan de Guerrero.
+Note that in the image above that the tower behind Guerrero bears a strong resemblance to those of the never-completed Ex-monastery of Santiago in Cuilapan de Guerrero where Guerrero was executed.